markirch/sat-modulo-symmetries/docs/index.md

 `smsg` generates undirected graphs, `smsd` is for directed graphs.
 Likewise use `libsms_static.a`, `libsms.so` to generate undirected graphs, and `libsmsdir_static.a`, `libsmsdir.so` for directed graphs.

+## Troubleshooting

+If the installation of PySMS fails, try updating pip with `python3 -m pip install --update pip`.

+You may see the `Illegal instruction` error when running SMS built with the Glasgow Subgraph Solver (see [advanced usage](http://localhost:8000/advanced/#forbidden-subgraphs)) on a different machine than where it was built.
+If this happens, comment out (with `#`) the lines in `glasgow-subgraph-solver/CMakeLists.txt` that talk about `-march=native`, delete `glasgow-subgraph-solver/build`, and re-run `./build-and-install.sh -s`.

+Please report any other issues [to us by email](team) or open an issue on [GitHub](https://github.com/markirch/sat-modulo-symmetries/issues).

 ## Overview